+NYS Public Health Law 2165 requires students born on or after January 1, 1957 taking 6 or more credits to submit record of immunity to Measles, Mumps and Rubella.
 NYS Public Health Law 2167 requires colleges to distribute information about meningococcal disease and vaccinations to all students (back) and students to submit their decision on meningococcal disease.
-Please take action by completing one of the options below.
+Please review and take action below.